namuol/react-seamstress/WHY.md

 }
 ```

-Now, the user who made the typo will see this friendly message:
+The big difference from `propTypes` is that we are *strict*; specifying a psuedo-element
+that doesn't correspond to an entry in `styleStateTypes` leads to this friendly message:

 ```
 Warning: Failed propType: Style state `:expand` was not specified in `Combobox`.
 Available states are: [`:expanded`, `:busy`, `:error`].
 Check the render method of `MyApp`.
 ```

-We can take this one step further: component authors that forget to specify a required
+We can take this one step further: component authors that forget to specify any `isRequired`
-field from `styleStateTypes` in their `getStyleState` can also receive helpful warnings at runtime:
+fields from `styleStateTypes` in their `getStyleState` will also receive helpful warnings at runtime:

 ```
 Warning: Failed styleStateType: Required prop `expanded` was not specified in the `getStyleState` method of `Combobox`.